harbaum/kvv/README.md

 We recently (Nov 2020) got a new tram extension in Karlsruhe, Germany.
-To celebrate the fact that there's now a station pretty close to our home I deciced to build a virtual timetable.
-And since I had some spare ESP8266 powered Wemos D1 and a 2.9" tricolor epaper display I decided to use these.
+To celebrate the fact that there's now a station pretty close to our home I decided to build a virtual timetable.
+And since I had some spare ESP8266 powered Wemos D1 and a 2.9" tricolor e-paper display I decided to use these.

 ![Breadboard setup](doc/kvv_bb.jpg)